 The tool maps out a sequence of events that take place sequentially or in parallel.
 The flow chart can be used to understand a complex process in order to find the relationships and dependencies between events.

 You can also get a brief idea about the critical path of the process and the events involved in the critical path.

-Flow charts can be used for any field and to illustrate events involving processes of any complexity.
+Flow charts can be used for any field to illustrate complex processes in a simple way.
 There are specific software tools developed for drawing flow charts, such as MS Visio.

-You will be able to freely download some of the open source flow chart tools developed by the open source community.
+You can download some of the open source flow chart tools developed by the open source community.

 Histogram is used for illustrating the frequency and the extent in the context of two variables.

 Histogram is a chart with columns.
 This represents the distribution by mean.
 If the histogram is normal, the graph takes the shape of a bell curve.